Do Diesel Engines Last Longer?

 • Let the engine warm up to operating temperature before putting it under load

-Diesels produce a lot of power for their size.
-That means the internal components are built to exacting standards.
 The best way to extend the life of a diesel engine is to regularly change the oil and check the fuel.
 Degrading engine oil and contaminated fuel are two of the biggest killers of diesel engines, so staying on top of those issues can help you avoid the worst!